ibrahimjabarkhel/toolkit-for-generating-test-data/README.md

     $> docker build -t="toolkit-for-generating-test-data" .

 After successfully creating the image than replace the docker image name in WDL file with your own image name.
-Download the dockstore.wdl and test_input.json file from this repo.
+Download the Dockstore.wdl and test_input.json file from this repo.
 Change image name in the wdl file at the runtime section:

     runtime {